US blames group of Iran-backed militias for deadly drone attack in Jordan as it weighs reprisals

 The U.S. and the United Kingdom have launched multiple rounds of airstrikes targeting the Houthis as allied warships patrol the waterways affected by the attacks.
 The European Union also plans to launch a naval mission in the Red Sea within three weeks to help defend cargo ships against the Houthi attacks, the bloc's top diplomat said Wednesday.

-Associated Press writers Nasser Karimi in Tehran, Iran, and Tara Copp in Washington contributed to this report.
+Associated Press writers Nasser Karimi in Tehran, Iran, and Tara Copp and Lolita C. Baldor in Washington contributed to this report.

 Credit: AP